bigginlab/ABFE_workflow/README.md

                         Number of jobs in parallel
   -nr NUMBER_OF_REPLICATES, --number_of_replicates NUMBER_OF_REPLICATES
                         Number of replicates
-  -submit               Will automatically submit the ABFE calculations -nogpu                don't use gpus for the submissions?
+  -nosubmit             Will not automatically submit the ABFE calculations -nogpu                don't use gpus for the submissions?
   -nohybrid             don't do hybrid execution (complex jobs on gpu and ligand jobs on cpu (requires gpu flag))
 ```